organisciak/dissertation/document/5_design_objective.md

   Verbosely, with many examples?
 - Contributors were tested on the instructions at the beginning of the task?
   If there were known (gold label) items throughout the task?
-  If everything had a known answer and workers were inconvenienced (e.g. with a time delay) when they got an answer wrong?
+  If everything had a known answer and workers were inconvenienced (e.g., with a time delay) when they got an answer wrong?
 - Contributors were asked to volunteer their time?
   Were paid 1c per task?
 Were paid 10c per task?
   Were paid by the hour?